Sailor Moon S: The Movie

-Sailor Moon S: The Movie is a 1994 Japanese animated superhero fantasy film directed by Hiroki Shibata and written by Sukehiro Tomita.
-It is the second film in the series, following Sailor Moon R: The Movie (1993), and is loosely adapted from a side story of the original Sailor Moon manga series created by Naoko Takeuchi, The Lover of Princess Kaguya.
-It takes its name from the third arc of the Sailor Moon anime series, Sailor Moon S, as Toei Company distributed it around the same time.
-The film was released in Japan on December 4, 1994, as part of the Winter '94 Toei Anime Fair.
+Sailor Moon S: The Movie is a 1994 Japanese animated superhero fantasy film directed by Hiroki Shibata and written by Sukehiro Tomita based on the Sailor Moon manga series by Naoko Takeuchi.
+Produced by Toei Animation, it takes its name from the third season of the anime series, as Toei Company distributed it around the same time, and the second film installment for the series, following Sailor Moon R: The Movie (1993).
+Loosely adapting The Lover of Princess Kaguya side story from the manga, it centers the Sailor Guardians stopping the invasion of the snow queen named Kaguya, while Luna falls in love with a human astronomer named Kakeru.
+The film stars Kotono Mitsuishi as the voice of Sailor Moon, alongside Aya Hisakawa, Michie Tomizawa, Emi Shinohara, Rika Fukami, Megumi Ogata, Masako Katsuki, Chiyoko Kawashima, Keiko Han, Kae Araki and Tōru Furuya.
+It was released in Japan on December 4, 1994, as part of the Winter '94 Toei Anime Fair.

 Plot

 An extraterrestrial ice entity named Princess Snow Kaguya (プリンセス・スノー・カグヤ, Purinsesu Sunō Kaguya) arrives on Earth in an attempt to freeze it, but a fragment of her comet has been lost and she is unable to proceed without it.
 She has her henchwomen, the Snow Dancers, search for the missing fragment.
 In Tokyo, a young astronomer named Kakeru Ōzora (宇宙 翔, Ōzora Kakeru) finds the fragment and keeps it in his observatory to study it further.

 Meanwhile, the Sailor Guardians are enjoying a day in the Juban Shopping District.
 Luna falls ill and decides to go back to Usagi's house.
 Along the way, she collapses while crossing the road, and is almost hit by a car, but is rescued and nursed to health by Kakeru.
 Luna then develops romantic feelings for him, even kissing him on the cheek in his sleep, leaving Artemis crushed.
 Luna herself ends up with unrequited love because it is revealed that Kakeru himself has a girlfriend, an astronaut named Himeko Nayotake (名夜竹 姫子, Nayotake Himeko), and more importantly, because Luna is a cat.
 The two are devastated because Himeko is oblivious to Kakeru's belief of Princess Kaguya's existence.
 Later, after finding herself unable to reconcile her differences with Kakeru, Himeko leaves on a space mission.